DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Introduction

 \section{Introduction}

 The emergence of discrete denoising diffusion probabilistic models (D3PM)~\cite{d3pm} has introduced a new paradigm for language modeling by enabling diffusion processes directly within discrete token spaces via masking.
-This shift has catalyzed the development of high-performance \emph{Masked Diffusion Language Models} (MDLMs) such as LLaDA~\cite{llada}, Dream~\cite{dream}, and Gemini Diffusion~\cite{geminidiffusion}, which are now approaching the performance levels of standard \emph{Autoregressive Language Models} (ARLMs).
+This paradigm shift has led to the development of high-performance \emph{Masked Diffusion Language Models} (MDLMs) such as LLaDA~\cite{llada}, Dream~\cite{dream}, and Gemini Diffusion~\cite{geminidiffusion}, which are now approaching the performance levels of standard \emph{Autoregressive Language Models} (ARLMs), such as Llama~\cite{arxiv-llama}.

-Unlike ARLMs that are constrained by a sequential, token-by-token generation process, MDLMs lift this limitation by initializing the response as a sequence of mask tokens and leveraging bidirectional attention to predict the entire sequence simultaneously.
-By iteratively unmasking tokens based on the model's predicted probabilities, an MDLM decodes multiple tokens in parallel, providing a viable path toward significantly higher generation throughput.
+Unlike ARLMs, which are constrained by a sequential, token-by-token generation process, MDLMs lift this limitation by initializing the response as a sequence of mask tokens and leveraging bidirectional attention to predict the entire sequence simultaneously.
+By iteratively unmasking tokens based on the model's predicted probabilities, an MDLM decodes multiple tokens in parallel, providing a viable path toward superior generation throughput.

-Despite these advantages, the iterative refining nature of diffusion-based decoding introduces a significant computational bottleneck.
+Despite these advantages, the iterative refinement of underlying diffusion-based decoding introduces a significant computational bottleneck.
 In ARLMs, execution follows a strict sequential order, which naturally enables incremental Key-Value (KV) caching~\cite{kvcache}; only the newly generated token requires computation at each step.
 In contrast, MDLMs operate without such a fixed spatial ordering.
 Because bidirectional attention updates the global context during each refinement step, the model must repeatedly process the full sequence.

 Consequently, denoising steps in an MDLM resemble a ``repeated prefill'' operation, leading to prohibitive computational waste as the number of iterations increases. \cref{fig:runtime breakdown} highlights a runtime perspective that clarifies this trade-off.
-While ARLMs like Llama~\cite{arxiv-llama} exhibit highly efficient decoding steps after the initial prefill, MDLMs incur a heavy compute tax at every step, primarily dominated by Feed-Forward Network (FFN) operations.
+While ARLMs exhibit highly efficient decoding steps after the initial prefill, MDLMs incur a heavy compute tax at every step, primarily dominated by Feed-Forward Network (FFN) operations.